pybamm-team/pybamm-eis/docs/source/api/index.rst

 :Date: |today|

-This reference manual details functions, modules, and objects included in `pbeis`, describing what they are and what they do.
+This reference manual details functions, modules, and objects included in `pybammeis`, describing what they are and what they do.

 .. toctree::
     :maxdepth: 2